Sunscreen Part 1

 - A final word

-I’m an aromatherapist of nearly 15 years, registered with the FHT & Professional Standards Authority.
-I specialise in natural facial treatments – ranging from facial massages which lift & sculpt with just the fingers, and/or with crystal tools & warm stones, to the whole skincare ritual of cleansing through to moisturising, with everything in between, all using natural & organic products.
-So, I see a lot of skin close-up & hear a lot of concerns.
+A brief introduction as to why I'm researching sunscreens.
+In my therapy clinic, I see a lot of skin close up & hear a lot of concerns.
 These concerns may be about skin conditions such as acne or rosacea, worries about visible signs of ageing such as pigmentation, enlarged pores, wrinkles & sagging skin, or ingredients in skincare products.

 I’m often asked about how to minimise signs of ageing & invariably the topic of sunscreen is part of the conversation.
 Many people consider an SPF in their daily moisturiser is enough, but, as we will see, this isn’t the case.
 Bottom line - there's no point spending a fortune on skincare if you're not doing the one thing that helps prevent signs of ageing more than anything else - protecting your skin from harmful UV light.
 Not to mention protecting yourself from serious disease.